Patagopelta: Classification

 A study published in 2024 by Agnolín and colleagues reviewed vertebrate fossils from the Cerro Fortaleza Formation and similar Patagonian formations.
 They mentioned new findings that suggest that Patagopelta may actually represent a parankylosaurian, similar to ankylosaurs like Antarctopelta rather than nodosaurids.
 In their 2024 redescription of Antarctopelta, Soto Acuña, Vargas & Kaluza further elaborated on this, explaining that the discovery of additional fossil material allowed for a rescoring of its characters in their phylogenetic matrix.
 Based on these updates, they recovered Patagopelta within the Parankylosauria, along with other Cretaceous Gondwanan ankylosaurs.
 Their results are displayed in the cladogram below:

+In their 2026 description of additional Patagopelta remains, Agnolín and colleagues tested its relationships using the phylogenetic matrix of Raven et al. (2023), a dataset designed to test the relationships of all armored dinosaurs, which had not previously sampled parankylosaurs in detail.
+Using an updated version of this matrix, Agnolín et al. (2026) conducted their phylogenetic analysis under equal weighting (Topology A below) and implied weighting (Topology B below).
+Both versions recovered Patagopelta as a parankylosaur, alongside Stegouros, Antarctopelta, Kunbarrasaurus, and Minmi.
+Their implied weights analysis also recovered Yuxisaurus, a Jurassic thyreophoran from China, as the earliest-diverging member of the Parankylosauria.
+Both analyses recovered Parankylosauria outside of its traditional placement within Ankylosauria.
+Instead, it was placed as the sister taxon to Eurypoda (ankylosaurs + stegosaurs) or in an unresolved polytomy with these clades and Yuxisaurus.
+The authors argued that Parankylosauria should be regarded as a lineage distinct from Ankylosauria, in part due to many plesiomorphic ('ancestral') traits in parankylosaur skeletons.